 Long bio

-Lindsey Danis is a writer and LGBTQ travel expert whose work focuses on the intersection of identity and experience.
-Their LGBTQ travel writing has appeared in AFAR, Condé Nast Traveler, AAA and Longreads.
+Lindsey Danis is a writer and LGBTQ travel expert who has written for AFAR, Condé Nast Traveler, AAA and Longreads.

 Lindsey holds an MFA from Emerson College and a BA from Vassar College.
 Originally from Boston, Lindsey now lives in New York’s Hudson Valley with their partner and two dogs.